Performance Bounds for Near-Field Velocity Estimation With Modular Linear Array: Conclusion

 \section{Conclusion}

-In this paper, we have derived the CRBs for joint radial and transverse velocity estimation with MLAs in the NF regime and established a closed-form characterization of the array gain under velocity mismatch, revealing that inaccurate transverse-velocity estimation can severely degrade the beamforming gain.
+In this paper, we derive approximated CRBs for joint radial and transverse velocity estimation with MLAs in the NF regime and establish a closed-form characterization of the array gain in the presence of velocity mismatch.
+The analysis reveals that inaccurate transverse-velocity estimation can severely degrade the beamforming gain.
 Our results also show that increasing the inter-module separation enlarges the effective aperture and reduces the transverse-velocity CRB, whereas the radial-velocity CRB is largely insensitive to this separation.
-Moreover, we demonstrate that, with an inter-module separation corresponding to $25\%$ of a ULA aperture, an MLA with approximately $17\%$ fewer antennas can attain the same transverse-velocity CRB as a collocated ULA while incurring a negligible loss in radial-velocity accuracy.
-This tradeoff is justified by the fact that the radial-velocity CRB is much lower than its transverse counterpart.
+Leveraging this behavior, we derive an explicit relation between the inter-module spacing and the number of antennas required to meet the same transverse-velocity CRB as a collocated ULA.
+For example, with a two-module MLA and an inter-module separation equal to $25\%$ of a ULA aperture, the MLA matches the ULA's transverse-velocity accuracy while using $17\%$ fewer antennas.
 Future work could include adopting an extended-target model instead of a point-like target, as well as investigating velocity estimation in multi-target scenarios.

 { [Proof of Theorem 1] To simplify the summation, $g=Uk+m$ where $\epsilon = \delta/r$,

 Set $x = g \epsilon$ and define the function $f(x) \triangleq \frac{x^2\sin^2\theta}{1-2x\cos\theta+x^2}$.
 Observe that, $x \in \left[-\bar{x},\bar{x}\right]$, where the maximum value of $x$ occurs at the edge of the array i.e., $\bar{x}=\left(U\frac{K-1}{2}+\frac{M-1}{2}\right)\epsilon$.
 Given that $\epsilon\ll1$ and its maximum value occurs at the Fresnel distance when $\epsilon=\delta/d_F$, then